pvasek/kudu-wiki/Configurable-settings.md

 ### Adding flags to the msbuild command line

-Use this flag to add things to the msbuild command line. e.g. to choose the build configuration, you could have:
+Use this flag to add things at the end of the msbuild command line, such that it overrides any previous parts of the default command line.

-    SCM_BUILD_ARGS=/p:Configuration=Release
+e.g. to choose the Debug build configuration (default is Release), you could have:

+    SCM_BUILD_ARGS=/p:Configuration=Debug

 ### Changing the repo and deployment paths, and not using a repo at all